 Once you’re clear on the position (or positions) that you need to recruit for, it’s time to familiarize yourself with the remote recruiting and hiring process.
 The key steps involved in effective remote recruiting are set out in the seven tips set out below.

-Remote Recruiting Tip 1: Identify Your Recruiting Budget and Hiring Resources
+Step 1: Identify Your Remote Recruiting Budget and Resources

 When it comes to allocating costs for remote recruitment, a company’s HR department generally has the responsibility to set a certain budget.
 Whilst it’s easier to follow a recruiting budget when partnering with an external recruitment firm, there are typically other costs that need to be factored into the recruitment process.
 These costs include the following: